 - Letters of support from colleagues on campus, including those with whom you have served on committees and those who have observed your teaching.

 - letters of support from colleagues at other institutions who can may be able to attest to the role of your contribution to your discipline.
 In order to guarantee the greatest level of candor and credibility, you should not have the opportunity to read individual letters.
 Ask your writers to address their letters directly to the chair of the Faculty Welfare Committee, and assure them that their letters are absolutely confidential and that you will not have access to them.

 Tenure hearings last approximately one hour.
 The first part of each hearing consists of an oral presentation by the candidate.
 These presentations typically take about five minutes or less and care should be taken to avoid needless repetition of information already submitted in the written materials.
 You may wish to:

-At the conclusion of your oral presentation, the committee will have an opportunity to raise questions with you for another twenty to thirty minutes concerning your time at and experiences with the College.
+At the conclusion of your oral presentation, the committee will have an opportunity to raise questions with you for another 20 to 30 minutes concerning your time at and experiences with the college.
 At the conclusion of this discussion, you will leave the hearing.
 Your department chair will remain to discuss the merits of your case with the Faculty Welfare Committee, and to answer any questions they may have.

 To give advice and guidance to the candidates for tenure and to their department chairs.

 - To survey faculty members in their division who are familiar with the work of the candidate, particularly the tenured members of the candidate's department, to confirm the departmental vote and to understand the reasoning that informs a department's positive or negative tenure recommendation.